 HOW TO MAKE OIL-FREE CREAMY ITALIAN DRESSING

-Another great aspect of this recipe is it all happens in one blender cup, for the exception of the fresh basil and parsley.
+Another great aspect of this recipe is it all happens in one blender cup, except the fresh basil and parsley.

-Then, I chop the parsley and basil separately and stir it into the dressing.
-Since this recipe can be either a dressing or a dip, if you wish for a thicker dip, reduce the amount of water to 1/4 cup instead of 1/2 cup.
+Then, I chop the parsley and basil separately and stir them into the dressing.
+Since this recipe can be either a dressing or a dip, if you wish for a thicker dip, reduce the amount of water to ¼ cup instead of ½ cup.
 The dressing, however, also thickens when placed in the refrigerator.

 LOOKING FOR GREAT OIL-FREE DRESSINGS?
 CHECK IT OUT

 - Citrus Dressing for Salads

 - Maple Dijon Dressing